-Do you have a recipe that your mom made that instantly reminds you of home whenever you eat it?
-This beef stew does that for me.
-I remember coming home from church on Sunday afternoons and smelling the Crockpot full of my Mom’s Vegetable Beef Stew.
-My mom loved making this stew and we loved eating it.
-She always served it alongside Jiffy cornbread with a pat of butter.
-YUM!
+Do you cherish a recipe your mom used to prepare, the kind that transports you right back home whenever you savor it?
+This beef stew is exactly that for me.
+I can vividly recall returning home from church on Sunday afternoons, smelling the Crockpot simmering with the smell of my Mom’s yummy Vegetable Beef Stew.
+This stew was a labor of love for my mom, and my family relished every spoonful.
+We always enjoyed it alongside Jiffy cornbread topped with a pat of butter.
+A true delight!

-Vegetable Beef Stew is a major comfort food to me.
-I am also pretty sure that it’s curing power is even more than chicken soup!
+Vegetable Beef Stew is one of the top comfort foods for me.
 This is an heirloom recipe straight from my childhood that I am sharing with you today.

-I am sure that we will always sing the praises of my Mom’s Vegetable Beef Stew.
-It’s the stuff that legends are made of (or at least fun stories of times past).
+We love serving this soup alongside a pan of sweet cornbread.
 You can use any kind of cornbread or rolls that you want.
-This beef stew would also go great with a grilled cheese sandwich!
+This beef stew would also pair perfectly with a grilled cheese sandwich!

 Whenever we eat this stew our bellies are full and our body temperatures go up.
 It can be the dead of winter, but if we eat this stew we will be opening up the windows!